 You should feel satisfied that the doctor you are choosing is skilled and knowledgeable about your subtype of mesothelioma.
 Then you can confidently make arrangements to begin treatment.

 Mesothelioma cancer centers have doctors who specialize in different ways to treat mesothelioma.
 The team often consists of oncologists, surgeons and radiologists.
 Mesothelioma cancer centers are also the best way to take advantage of clinical trials.
-Our free guide covers doctors who specialize in treating the different types of mesothelioma.
+Our Free Packet covers doctors who specialize in treating the different types of mesothelioma.

 Becoming a Mesothelioma Survivor

 Surgeons like Dr. Sugarbaker and Dr. Cameron have led some of their patients to beat their disease.
 Some doctors consider the patients cured although there is always a chance of recurrence (when the mesothelioma comes back).
 Mesothelioma survivors are people who have lived years with no signs of their disease.

 Improve Your Prognosis With a Specialist

 Here are the top reasons to see a mesothelioma specialist: